cloudxabide/kubernerdes.bak/README.md

 **Status:**  Work in Progress.
 But, it's all there in the AWS Docs - an afternoon and you'll be far enough along to roll out a K8s cluster.
 Also - I am likely going through several iterations of how to name my files appropriately - like incuding K8s version, or node count in the file name.

+** Prologue: **
+This project has been created to be a [network enclave](https://en.wikipedia.org/wiki/Network_enclave) - meaning, it should be able to "stand alone" and function.
+That carries some assumptions:

+* DNS - I have created a standalone domain "kubernerdes.lab" which
+* DHCP - The installer will handle DHCP during the install via the "boots container".
+The boots container then gets migrated to the running cluster (and continues to handle DHCP for this network).
+I will be exploring how to have both the "boots DHCP" and my own "subnet DHCP" coexist
+* Cluster Access - and this is where things potentially get tricky.
+If I simply create the enclave with **everything** in that enclave, things are relatively straight-forward.
+Therefore, I am creating this repo with that in mind - everything is in the 10.10.12.0/22 subnet

 It is worth noting that a portion of this repo is likely not applicable in most situations.
 I am essentially start at the point where I am plumbing up a new interface on my Firewall, creating a new /22 CIDR off that interface, and starting from scratch - things you would not (or could not) need to do if you were in an enterprise situation.

 ![Kubernerdes Lab](Images/KubernerdesLab.png)